NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Paizo Blog/Ailuran.md

 abilities_mid:
   - name: ""
   - name: "Silver Sustenance"
-    desc: "`pf2:1`  The ailuran eats an amount of silver equal to 10 sp and regains 1d6 Hit Points.
+    desc: "`pf2:1`  The ailuran eats an amount of silver equal to 10 sp and regains 1d6 healing Hit Points.
 An ailuran can subsist by consuming silver instead of normal food."

 attacks:
   - name: ""